 Here are other verses that explain his full humanity and full deity:

 Eighth, any leader who lives an extravagantly wealthy life from the donations of Joe Factoryworker and Jane Shopkeeper is in danger of greed and being a worker of lawlessness.
+He is breaking the tenth commandment against coveting and greed.
 He is not doing the will of the Father.
 Prosperity modestly defined is biblical; becoming wealthy by good business practices is also biblical (1 Tim.
 6:17-19).
-But Christian leaders manipulating and pressuring Joe and Jane to give and then living in massive houses and owning conspicuously luxury items that Joe and Jane could never afford is wrong.
+But Christian leaders manipulating Scripture and pressuring Joe and Jane to give and then living in massive houses and owning conspicuously luxury items that Joe and Jane could never afford is wrong.

 In sum, those doctrines and practices are essential, not peripheral (like interpreting the book of the Revelation in one way or the church policy of giving).
 As noted above, the old saying is true: “In the essentials, unity; in nonessentials, liberty; in all things charity (love).”